 - 1 teaspoon salt

-- Place all ingredients in a pot and bring to a boil, reduce heat to medium and simmer until all the liquid is gone and the spices are fully absorbed by the tofu and tempeh.
+- Reduce the heat to medium-low, add tofu and tempeh, cover with a lid, and simmer until all the liquid is gone and the spices are fully absorbed by the tofu and tempeh.

 - Heat enough oil for deep frying, fry the tofu and tempeh until golden brown.